Skip to show segment

 While most Americans know Native American tribes like the Lakota or Cherokee, the Mandan are less well known.
 In her Pulitzer Prize-winning book Encounters at the Heart of the World, historian Elizabeth Fenn recounts the story of the Plains Mandan tribe as they rose to a population of 12,000, before being nearly wiped out in a few short years.
 Fenn turns to untraditional sources from archeology to climatology to tell a history that supposedly couldn’t be written.

-With: Junot Díaz
+The Wondrous Junot Díaz

 “The half-life of love is forever,” writes Yunior, the serial-cheater protagonist of Junot Díaz’s This Is How You Lose Her.
 In this special episode, we talk with the Pulitzer Prize winning author about love, loss, and his New Jersey childhood.
 Díaz’s characters are not perfect people—they’re nerds, outsiders, and antiheroes–but their stories are written to perfection.